bagel-dawg/bageltech.io/src/bageltech-io/index.md

 *    Provided site reliability for customers running in Swimlane's Dedicated Cloud platform.
 *    Provided support for the on-prem version of the Swimlane product, deployed on top of kURL (a kubeadm-based distro) + KOTS.
 *    Ground-up design and implementation of the Swimlane Cloud platform.
+*    Individual contributor for a number of closed and open-sourced Swimlane repositories.

 ## Alion Science and Technology
 Oct 2018 - June 2019